Do we automate for the right reasons? – How to make your employees feel super-empowered

-The model consists of five different senses that might be human-driven or automated to a various degree independent of each other.
+The model consist of five different senses that might be human-driven or automated to various degree independent of each other.

 ACT – To perform an act, to complete a task or an action.
 This is basically where people or machines take the actual decision to make a move or react to some interesting event.

 LISTEN/TALK – Interaction in any way with people and/or machines.
 This could be done by picking up natural conversations between humans, visualize data in a dashboard or use chatbots to interact between various parties.

 WATCH – To monitor a system, to take in and register all its different aspects – from the full user experience to the technical monitoring of big amount of data sources from application, server, business and team data.

 REMEMBER – Our capability to store data, our memory.
 This capability enables us to compare, to see historical trends.

 THINK – Our ability to analyze, to create insights and advices based on what we know.
 To see complex patterns and trends in large amount of data forms the basis for our needed decision support.